 If you want to buy Bitcoin directly there are many crypto exchanges in Canada.
 After comparing 18 platforms these are the top places for buying Bitcoin cheaply and easily:

 How to Sign Up For a Crypto Exchange

 Signing up for a Canadian crypto exchange is similar to opening a bank account or stock brokerage account.
 You need to verify your identity, provide personal info and the process takes 5-15 minutes.
 This is required by-law due to Canadian laws and regulations.

 Once your account is verified, which is usually instant but can also take a few days, you can deposit money.
 Many places let you deposit CAD with e-transfer which are free and instant.

 Storing Your Bitcoin

 Once you buy Bitcoin on a crypto exchange you have to decide how to store it.
 You can leave it on the exchange but that's not recommended for large amounts.
 Exchanges are big targets for hackers.
-The safest way to store your crypto is on a hardware wallet like the Ledger Nano.
+The safest way to store your Bitcoin is in a crypto wallet.
+The safest type of wallet is a hardware wallet like the Ledger Nano.